 - 1 28oz can whole peeled tomatoes (preferably san marzano tomatoes) OR 1 28oz can crushed tomatoes

-- ½ tsp crushed red peppers or ground cayenne pepper
+- ½ teaspoon crushed red peppers or ground cayenne pepper

 - ⅓ cup grated parmesan cheese